 In addition to a physical examination, the following tests may be used to diagnose bone cancer:

 Blood tests .
 Some laboratory tests may help detect bone cancer.
-Alkaline phosphatase and lactate dehydrogenase levels in the blood may be higher in patients with osteosarcoma or Ewing’s sarcoma.
-However, it is important to note that alkaline phosphatase is normally high when cells that form bone tissue are very active (for example, when children are growing or a broken bone is healing), so high levels do not always mean cancer.
-Abnormal glucose tolerance may be found in people with chondrosarcoma.
+Alkaline phosphatase and lactate dehydrogenase levels in the blood may be higher in patients with osteosarcoma or Ewing sarcoma.
+However, it is important to note that alkaline phosphatase is normally high when cells that form bone tissue are very active, such as when children are growing or a broken bone is healing, so high levels do not always mean cancer.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.

 Bone scan .
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears gray to the camera, and areas of injury, such as those caused by cancerous cells, appear dark.

 Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
-This dye can be injected into a vein or given as a pill to swallow.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Positron emission tomography (PET) scan .
 A PET scan is a way to create picture of organs and tissues inside the body.
-A small amount of a radioactive substance is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.